-The Mid-Autumn Festival is an Asian harvest tradition.
+The Mid-Autumn Festival is an East Asian tradition that celebrates the end of the fall harvest.
 It’s a time to visit family, give thanks for the past year, and pray or hope for good fortune in the coming year.

 Mid-Autumn Festival Timing

-The Mid-Autumn Festival is also called the “Moon Festival.”
+The Mid-Autumn Festival is also called the “Moon Festival” or “Mooncake Festival.”
 It falls on a full moon night between mid-September and early October.

 The next Mid-Autumn Festival is Friday, September 29, 2023.